TeamHG-Memex/agnostic/docs/cli.rst

 schema
     **(Optional)** The schema to run all commands inside of.
 For Postgres, this is equivalent to ``SET search_path TO ...``, and a comma-separated list of schemas is allowed.
-MySQL and SQLite do not support schemas. migrations-dir
+MySQL does not support schemas. migrations-dir
     **(Optional)** Path to the directory that contains migration scripts.
 If not specified, it defaults to ``migrations`` in the current working